tsh/codebakery-time-tracker/README.md

-Extremely simple by design, app for tracking spend time.
+Extremely simple by design, app for tracking spent time.

 To run, do:
 ```